DS3Lab/dataperf-vision-debugging/README.md

-# `dataperf-vision-cleaning`: A Data-Centric Vision Benchmark for Training Data Cleaning
+# `dataperf-vision-debugging`: A Data-Centric Vision Benchmark for Training Data Debugging

 ### **Current version:** alpha

-This github repo serves as the starting point for offline evaluation of submissions for the training data cleaning vision benchmark.
+This github repo serves as the starting point for offline evaluation of submissions for the training data debugging vision benchmark.
 The offline evaluation can be run on both your local environment as well as a containerized image for reproducibility of score results.

 For a detailed summary of the a benchmark, refer to the provided [benchmark documentation](https://docs.google.com/document/d/1J8poMyW63rAmb1Rq4Ni6iAgryCcijqIGtM7cGb3cyB8/edit).